 Toilet roll crafts – if you have kids this simple piece of cardboard can become a rocket, pen holder, binoculars or even part of a robot.
 Don’t spend money on fancy craft items, keep a box of toilet rolls, egg boxes or yoghurt pots for them to create their own imaginative crafts.

-Tinfoil – if you just can’t do without this when cooking your roast, then make sure you reuse.
+Tinfoil – if you just can’t do without this when cooking your roast, then make sure you rinse, reuse, repeat.
 Tinfoil can happily be cleaned down with hot water and used multiple times.

-Say no to tuppaware – controversial I know, but if you are still buying items that come in plastic containers or glass jars, then use these for storage instead.
+Say no to tupperware – controversial I know, but if you are still buying items that come in plastic containers or glass jars, then use these for storage instead.
 You are saving energy by using something that already exists.
+If you already have tupperware, don’t throw it away!
+Use it until it gets to end of life.

 Make your own gift tags – if you are still receiving birthday or Christmas cards from friends and families these can be cut into beautiful gift tags to reuse.
 All the offcuts can go into your kerbside paper recycling as usual.